Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Discussion

 The introduction of the SNN Proto-object model adds an additional processing layer to detect potential objects in the scene, further refining object motion segmentation and perceptually grouping the visual scene information.
 The SNN Proto-object implementation, adapted on the \textit{sinabs} library from the previously proposed attention model~\cite{Dangelo_etal22}, confirms its ability to accurately detect objects in the scene.
 The SNN Proto-object model, grounded in the principles of the Gestalt laws, facilitates the perceptual grouping of edge features with close contours, effectively disregarding lines and potential clutter.
 As shown in Figure~\ref{fig:attchar}, the SNN Proto-object model enhances the sOMS model's ability to detect potential objects in the scene, achieving an accuracy up to 88.8\% (as shown in Figure~\ref{fig:NeedProto}).
 Additionally, the sOMS generates the OMS map, producing thicker edge maps of moving objects and thereby facilitating proto-object detection.
-Consistent with the event-based nature of the sOMS input, the saliency map detects moving objects, reaching 89.88\% accuracy in the LLE-VOS dataset, focusing attention on the most salient point in the scene.
+Consistent with the event-based nature of the sOMS input, the saliency map detects moving objects with 89.88\% accuracy on the LLE-VOS dataset under challenging lighting conditions, effectively focusing attention on the most salient point in the scene.
 As shown by the high standard deviation across the entire dataset (25.56), integrating the sOMS model with the SNN Proto-object model is most effective in setups where movements consist of small adjustments to detect the maximum salient point and foveate toward it.
 From an active vision perspective, this aligns with the non-uniform distribution of the retinal structure, which concentrates high resolution in the center of the visual field—the fovea—to facilitate further object recognition.

-The sOMS model successfully performs multi-object motion segmentation and detection, achieving up to 96\% accuracy, while the SNN Proto-object model achieves up to 88.8\% accuracy in object detection and 89.9\% accuracy under challenging lighting conditions.
 Both learning-free models demonstrate robust performance across a wide range of scenarios, effectively handling motion segmentation and detection without the need for computationally expensive training or adaptation to varying conditions.
 This opens the possibility of integrating learning algorithms for more complex tasks, such as object recognition.

 Thanks to the sAC control, the complete closed-loop real-time bioinspired attention system performs effectively, demonstrating robustness across various scenes.
 The additional fixational eye movements following the previous saccade (at the maximum salient point) facilitate precise adjustment movements, enabling reliable and consistent object motion segmentation in local motion.
 This suggests that the system detects objects in this context, primarily using saccades to transition from one salient point to the next.
 As indicated by Crevecoeur et al.~\cite{crevecoeur2017saccadic}, the partial saccadic suppression may result from efficient sensorimotor computations.
 This aligns with our findings, demonstrating that the bioinspired attention system can accurately segment and detect object motion only when these small adjustment movements are incorporated, allowing saccades to be used for transitioning between salient points.